Nature and Subject Matter of Social Geography

 Defining Social Geography:

-Such is unfortunately the case with that segment of geographical studies which is termed as Human or Anthropo or Social or Cultural Geography.
+There is subject matter overlap between Human Geography, Anthropo-Geography, Cultural Geography and Social Geography.
 The term “Human Geography” has a vintage value; it emerged in an embryonic state as an element in the essential dichotomy of geography during the classical period itself and acquired more definitive connotation at the hands of the great French possibility.

 The term “Anthropo-Geography”, on the other hand, arose within the rigid and inflexible conceptual framework of environmental determinism.
 The term “Social Geography” was perhaps introduced by Vallaux in 1908 through his Geographic Sociale: La Mer as a synonym for Human Geography and has since then remained ill-defined—its boundaries fluctuating at an alarming rate.